 - 2 cups panko breadcrumbs

-Heat oil in a large saute pan over medium-high heat.
+- Heat olive oil in a large saute pan over medium-high heat.
 When the oil is shimmering, add the diced al fresco sausage.
 Cook until lightly browned.

-Dredge the whites in flour, then the egg (allow excess to drip off), then breadcrumbs.
-Heat oil in a large skillet.
-Fry the whites on both sides until golden brown, taking care not to overcrowd the pan.
+- Dredge the egg whites in flour, then the egg (allow excess to drip off), then breadcrumbs.
+Fill a large skillet with enough canola oil to reach about halfway or so up the sides of the egg whites and heat oil.
+Fry the egg whites on both sides until golden brown, taking care not to overcrowd the pan.
 Drain on paper towels.